saychakra/Text_Reader/README.md

 #### On Linux

 sudo apt-get update
-sudo apt-get install tesseract-ocr sudo apt-get install libtesseract-dev
+sudo apt-get install tesseract-ocr
+sudo apt-get install libtesseract-dev
+On addition to this.
+Please make sure pillow is also installed.
+So, the following also needs to be present
+python3 -m pip install pillow
+python3 -m pip install pytesseract

 #### On Mac